 8. CONCERNING ETERNAL LIFE & ETERNAL DEATH.
 We believe that physical death involves the separation of the material body and the immaterial soul.
 The body sees corruption, but the soul, which neither ceases to exist nor sleeps, in the case of the redeemed, immediately passes into the presence of God, to await in conscious bliss the reuniting with and resurrection of its body at the Return of Christ Jesus; and in the case of the condemned, immediately passes into conscious torment until the resurrection on that Great Day of Judgment in which it will be reunited with the body for both judgment and sentencing, and finally cast into eternal conscious torment in the Lake of Fire.

 9. CONCERNING THE RETURN OF OUR LORD JESUS & THE KINGDOM OF GOD REALIZED.
 We believe in the visible, bodily return of our Lord Jesus Christ to the earth at the end of this age, to judge the living and the dead with finality, and to usher in the fully-realized Kingdom “of Christ and of God”, the “home of the righteous”, in a universe renewed and forever-free from sin’s terror.

-(For a fuller expression of our doctrinal statements with accompanying Scripture verses, see The Baptist Confession of Faith of 1689.)
+(For a fuller expression of our doctrinal statements with accompanying Scripture verses, see The London Baptist Confession of Faith of 1689.)

 Copyright 2022 Grace Bible Community Church